Bulging Disc Surgery

 Bulging Disc Surgery Options

-The Bonati Spine Institute offers an array of procedures to treat a bulging disc, which may include:
+The Bonati Spine Procedures are an array of procedures to treat a bulging disc, which may include:

 A discectomy is performed to remove a portion of a bulging or herniated disc which is pressing on the spinal cord and/or spinal nerve roots, causing pain, radiculitis (pain that radiates to the extremities), numbness, tingling or weakness.
 The Bonati Discectomy is an outpatient procedure that uses subconscious IV sedation and local anesthesia so that patients are comfortable and able to provide feedback to doctors during the procedure.

 A foraminotomy/foraminectomy is a surgical procedure performed to relieve nerve pressure at the site of the intervertebral foramina.
 The Bonati foraminotomy/foraminectomy is an outpatient procedure that uses conscious IV sedation and local anesthesia so that patients are comfortable, responsive, and able to provide feedback during the procedure.
 This allows the spine surgeon to target the source of your pain with pinpoint accuracy.

 A laminectomy/laminotomy may be performed to remove nerve pressure.
 The Bonati laminectomy/laminotomy is performed incrementally so that the main causes of pain are addressed first.
 These are outpatient procedures that utilize conscious IV sedation and local anesthesia so that patients can provide feedback during the surgical procedure.
 This lets surgeons target the exact source of pain.

 Follow your surgeon’s instructions about how to prepare for your surgery.
 General guidelines include no food or drink after midnight the day before your surgery.
 If you smoke, try to quit, at least temporarily, before your surgery.